tomatensaus/DeyeSolarDesktop/README.md

 ![image](./TimeOfUseTab2.png)
 ![image](./StandardEnergyDashboard.png)

 If you are new to home assistant then the DeyeSolarDesktop (Home Assistant backup file) is a quick and sure way to get your solar monitoring desktop up and running within minutes.

-This desktop was built to provide a plug and play integration with the smartDeyeDongle which can be purchased seperately ~~(available towards end of June 2023)~~ Now available [a relative link](./SmartDeyeDongle.md) You can still use this desktop without the smartDeyeDongle [Alternative ways of fetching data](#fetching-data).
+This desktop was built to provide a plug and play integration with the smartDeyeDongle which can be purchased seperately ~~(available towards end of June 2023)~~ Now available [SmartDeyeDongle.md](./SmartDeyeDongle.md) You can still use this desktop without the smartDeyeDongle [Alternative ways of fetching data](#fetching-data).

 Compatible hardware: This desktop was built for Deye inverters (which includes all the rebranded inverters Sunsynk/Sol-Ark etc).
-There is no reason why you could not use some parts of the desktop and integrations for another inverter.
+There is no reason why you could not use some parts of the desktop and integrations for another inverter as many entities are similar between inverters.

 The backup file contains all the home assistant plugins and integrations pre-configured to get you started plus the DeyeSolarDesktop "Solar" menu